-Sure, med stockpiling helps (check out my latest article on best over-the-counter painkillers), but you shouldn’t lose sight of the fact that most are made from artificial compounds that tend to put way too much strain on the liver and tummy.
+Sure, med stockpiling helps (check out my article on best over-the-counter painkillers), but you shouldn’t lose sight of the fact that most are made from artificial compounds that tend to put way too much strain on the liver and tummy.
 In fact, if you read the little label on every pain med, you would see that even the lightest one like Ibuprofen should be taken after a hearty meal.

 So, here I am, talking about the remarkable properties of natural remedies.
 As a prepper, I’ve learned that Mother Nature is quite offering when it comes to healing plants.

-Anyway, in searching through my drawers, I came upon this nice little notebook which belongs to my grandpa.
+Anyway, in searching through my drawers, I came upon this nice little notebook that belongs to my grandpa.
 Very nice, filled with great memories but, most importantly, some tidbits on healing plants that should be grown around the yard.

 Needless to say, I started working on my backyard pharmacy project as soon as the nice weather settled in.
-For those of you who are not too fond of gardening or believe it to be a waste of time, energy or money, think again.
-You really don’t need to be a rocket scientist to figure out that if sometimes goes wrong, home-grown stuff will be more valuable than gold (that’s why I’ve decided to dig up a veggie garden the next time I head up to my hunting cabin).
+For those of you who are not too fond of gardening or believe it to be a waste of time, energy, or money, think again.
+You really don’t need to be a rocket scientist to figure out that if something goes wrong, home-grown stuff will be more valuable than gold (that’s why I’ve decided to dig up a veggie garden the next time I head up to my hunting cabin).

-Anyway, getting back to today’s topic, these plants I found in granpa’s scrapbook are really something.
+Anyway, getting back to today’s topic, these plants I found in grandpa’s scrapbook are really something.
 I mean, beyond the fact that they can be used to give taste even to the blandest dish, they’re also neat in treating all sorts of health issues.
 Moreover, they’re stupidly easy to grow, require little care, and, if you have a head for business, you can probably make a lot of money by selling them (extra gigs really pay off).

 So, if I haven’t bored you to death already, here are my choices in plants that you should definitely consider growing in your backyard.